 Once you have updated your browser, relaunch it and see if YouTube is now able to stream videos.

 Fix #4: Clear Your Browser Cache and Cookies.

 Corrupted cookies and cached data may also prevent your videos from playing.
 Clearing your browser data and cache should fix the issue.
-You can also use Outbyte PC Repair to clean up all cached data and junk files from your computer that may be causing video playback problems.
+In addition to manual cleanup, you can use tools such as Outbyte PC Repair, which is one of many available options to clear cached data and junk files potentially causing video playback issues on your computer.